 Already for seven years Ingrid Simons (Holland) comes every year, because Portugal has a crucial and catalyzing impact on her work.
 She continued working on her half-abstract landscapes, partly marble quarries, partly at sunset or in moonlight.
 She paints in oil and works with only one or two colors.
-But step-wise and especially this year she is adding more.
+But step-wise and especially this year she added more.
 Several paintings became extremely powerful.
 In September-December Ingrid presented some of her recent Portuguese paintings in the highly prestigious Noordbrabants Museum .

 Some years ago ceramics started as a side-activity for Ingrid, but it it became more important, especially since she found a very inspiring collaboration with Francisco Tarefa, a master potter from Redondo.
 Her latest achievements are large thick, slightly curved tiles that can stand free upright, making the tile a three-dimensional sculpture.
 With glazing and scratching Ingrid made abstract landscapes on them.
 Probably due to its form the viewer feels sucked into the image.

 On 26 June we had an open studio with several artists.
 Dena Afrasiabi (USA) did read one of her short stories and three visual artists prepared an exhibition: Ingrid Simons (Holland), Becky Buchanan (UK) and Sofia Malone (Sweden).
 See the slideshow on this page.